 If you set a target manually for a division or ship on automatic targeting, it will shoot at that target until the target is out of range or cannot be seen.
-It will then select a new target automatically.
-Note that this might mean that if you have set a target, more important or closer targets will be ignored.
-If you give manual targeting orders, you must pay constant attention to what your ships are firing at.
+It will then revert to automatic mode.
+Note that this might mean that a more important target will be ignored.
+If you give manual targeting orders, you must also pay constant attention to what your ships are firing at.

-On manual targeting mode, it is entirely up to the player to select targets.
-If a selected target is out of range or not visible, the ship will simply stop shooting.
+On manual mode, it is entirely up to the player to select targets.
+If a target is out of range or not visible, the ship will simply stop shooting.
 This means that constant player supervision is recommended if you put a division on manual targeting.

 In the division dialog, you can also order a division to hold fire for 10 minutes or indefinitely, and to abstain from launching torpedoes, if you are playing at Rear Admiral's or Captain's mode.
 Note that ships given hold fire orders might end up being pummelled by the enemy without shooting back, so as with manual targeting, you will have to pay careful attention to what's happening,